scanner-research/scanner/README.md

 # Scanner: Efficient Video Analysis at Scale [![Build Status](https://travis-ci.org/scanner-research/scanner.svg?branch=master)](https://travis-ci.org/scanner-research/scanner) #

-Scanner is a system for writing applications that process video efficiently.
+Scanner is a system for developing applications that efficiently process large video datasets.
+Scanner applications can run on a multi-core laptop, a server packed with multiple GPUs, or a large number of machines in the cloud.
 Scanner has been used for:
 * **Labeling and data mining large video collections:** Scanner is in use at Stanford University as the compute engine for visual data mining applications that detect people, commercials, human poses, etc. in datasets as big as 70,000 hours of TV news (12 billion frames, 20 TB) or 600 feature length movies (106 million frames).
 * **VR Video synthesis:** scaling the [Surround 360 VR video stitching software](https://github.com/scanner-research/Surround360), which processes fourteen 2048x2048 input videos to produce 8k stereo video output.

-To learn more about Scanner and how it can been used, see the documentation below or read the SIGGRAPH 2018 Technical Paper: "[Scanner: Efficient Video Analysis at Scale](http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf)" by Poms, Crichton, Hanrahan, and Fatahalian.
+To learn more about Scanner, see the documentation below or read the SIGGRAPH 2018 Technical Paper: "[Scanner: Efficient Video Analysis at Scale](http://graphics.stanford.edu/papers/scanner/scanner_sig18.pdf)" by Poms, Crichton, Hanrahan, and Fatahalian.

 ## Key Features

 Scanner's key features include:
-* **Computation graphs designed for video processing:** Similar to the execution model used by many modern ML frameworks, Scanner applications are written by composing together functions (called Scanner Ops) into dataflow graphs.
-Computation graphs process sequences of video frames.
-Scanner graphs support features useful for video processing, such as the ability to sparsely sample video frames, access to temporal sliding windows of frames, and propagate state across computations on successive frames (e.g., tracking).
-The Scanner runtime schedules computation graphs efficiently on the processing resources of your machine, whether it be a multi-core laptop, a machine with multiple GPUs, or a large collection of machines in the cloud.
+* **Computation graphs designed for video processing:** Similar to the execution model used by many modern ML frameworks, creating a Scanner application involves composing together functions (called Scanner Ops) into a dataflow graph.
+Scanner graphs process sequences of video frames.
+Scanner graphs support features useful for video processing, such as the ability to sparsely sample frames from a video, access to temporal sliding windows of frames, and propagate state across computations on successive frames (e.g., tracking).
+The Scanner runtime schedules computation graphs efficiently onto one or many machines.
-* **Random access to video frames:** Since Scanner understands how video is compressed, it can provide fast *random* access to video frames.
+* **Random access to video frames:** Since Scanner's video data store has first-class knowledge of video formats, it can provide fast *random* access to compressed video frames.
 This feature has proven useful in video data analytics applications that want to access a sparse set of frames from a video.
-* **First-class support for GPU acceleration:** Most image processing algorithms can benefit greatly from GPU execution, so Scanner provides first-class support for writing Ops that execute on multiple GPUs in a single machine.
-Scanner also leverage specialized GPU hardware for video decoding.
+* **First-class support for GPU acceleration:** Most image processing algorithms can benefit greatly from GPU execution, so Scanner provides first-class support for writing Ops that utilize GPU execution.
+Scanner also leverages specialized GPU hardware for video decoding when available.
-* **Distributed execution:** Scanner can scale out applications to hundreds of machines, and is designed to use cheaper preemptible machines on cloud computing platforms.
+* **Distributed execution:** Scanner can scale out applications to hundreds of machines, and is designed to be fault tolerant, so your applciations can use cheaper preemptible machines on cloud computing platforms.

+What Scanner is not:
+* Scanner __is not__ a new system for implementing new high-performance image and video processing kernels from scratch.
+However, Scanner can be used to create scalable video processing applications by composing kernels that already exist as part of popular libraries such as OpenCV, Caffe, TensorFlow, etc. or have been implemented in popular languages like Cuda or Halide.

 ## Documentation